Why can’t I quit drinking?

 I remember feeling stuck on a rollercoaster.
 Up-up-up I’d tick, flirting with the idea of having a drink even though I said I was going to quit.

 And the more I ticked upward, the more the anticipation would grow.
-The flutter in my chest.
-Adrenaline coursing through my body, making my hairs stand up.
+I would feel excited, motivated, and resolute in my decision to quit drinking alcohol.

-That inner saboteur would sweeten her tone a bit.
+That inner saboteur would start to make her presence known.
+Maybe I didn’t need to quit just yet.
 C’mon!
 You deserve this.
 You can try again tomorrow.

 Down, down you go.

 Funny thing about tomorrow, though.

 It’s so easy to say, “Okay, maybe I’m not ready yet.
 Today I’ll drink, but tomorrow will be different.
 Tomorrow I’ll stop.”